 Here’s the thing.
 If you read my Kentucky Restaurant Reviews regularly (and I love you if you do… well, actually I love you anyway… code of the hills and all that) you know that I am to catfish what Winnie the Pooh is to honey.
 The image of him holding a honey pot, with each arm elbow deep in the honey is like me with a plate of catfish.
 When it comes to Michael, he’s the BBQ version – up to his elbows in barbecue sauce, with a big ol’ grin on his face.

-He was spot on this time.
+He was spot on, of course.
 Dickey’s Barbecue Pit is wicked fantastic.
-The entire time I was chowing down, I thought, “If all pulled pork barbecue, beef brisket, okra, rolls, and macaroni and cheese tasted this good – I’d be so fat I’d go to Rex Ryan for diet tips.”
+The entire time I was chowing down, I thought, “If all pulled pork barbecue, beef brisket, okra, rolls, and macaroni and cheese tasted this good – I’d be too fat to even see my toes.”

 So now I have something else to thank God for each day – the fact that all Barbecue and Barbecue sides are not created equal.
-My Levi’s are safe.
+I can remain on speaking terms with my toes.

 That’s what’s up.